Computer Science Programs in Alabama

 Higher Education in Alabama

-Alabama has 129 public and private institutions of higher learning.
-The largest public university is the University of Alabama in Tuscaloosa, with over 35,000 students enrolled.
+The largest public university in Alabama is the University of Alabama in Tuscaloosa, with over 35,000 students enrolled.
 Other well-known public universities include the University of Alabama at Birmingham, the University of Alabama in Huntsville, and Auburn University.
 Alabama's colleges and universities offer both online and traditional on-campus programs.

-Large state research universities are rich places to obtain a higher education degree.
-These institutions house professors and experts in a wide selection of academic fields.
-The University of Alabama offers majors of study in 13 academic divisions, some of which are unavailable in other parts of Alabama, including doctoral programs in anthropology, communication and information sciences, and romance languages.
-The University of Alabama also is home to the Crimson Tides, a star college football team in the SEC.
+Large state research universities are excellent places to obtain a higher degree.
+These institutions house professors who are experts in a variety of academic fields.
+The University of Alabama offers majors in 13 academic divisions, including doctoral programs in aerospace engineering, communication and information sciences, and computer science, some of which are unavailable in other parts of Alabama.

 Computer Science Careers in Alabama

 A computer science degree qualifies you for a variety of jobs in the information technology and computer systems design industry, including positions as a software engineer or software developer.
-In Alabama, software developers make up 18% of the computer systems design sector.
-Average salaries for computer scientists in the nation are relatively lucrative.
-Salaries vary depending on factors like geographic location, experience in the field, and education.
-Areas in Alabama with the highest employment and salary for computer programmers include the Birmingham-Hoover and Montgomery metropolitan areas.
+Salaries for computer scientists are more lucrative than the average, though they vary depending on factors like geographic location, experience in the field, and education.

 Computer Science Employers in Alabama